 Budget should be incremental, prioritized by marginal ROI:

 Recommended initial allocation for most funded SaaS: 35–50% demand (performance + ABM), 25–35% organic/SEO & content, 10–20% product led growth/activation, 5–10% analytics, ops, enablement.
 Adjust based on funnel, PLG intensity, existing strengths.
 The median spend across SaaS companies at this stage clusters around 15–20% of ARR for balanced strategies.
-For more on this, see how we think about SEO content checklist.
+For more on this, see our guide to SEO Content Checklist.

 Allocate Spend For Rapid, Measurable Pipeline: SEO, Paid Acquisition, PLG, And Analytics